sebamarynissen/smart-arraybuffer/README.md

 While smart-arraybuffer has almost the exact same api as the original [smart-buffer](https://www.npmjs.com/package/smart-buffer) package, there are a few things you need to be aware of if you want to use it as a drop-in replacement:

  - The property `.internalBuffer` is not available.
-It has been replaced by `.internalArrayBuffer`, which returns the underlying `ArrayBuffer` instance instead of the underlying `Buffer` instance.
+It has been replaced by `.internalArrayBuffer` and `.internalUint8Array`, which returns the underlying `ArrayBuffer` or `Uint8Array`instance instead of the underlying `Buffer` instance.
 If you were relying on `.internalBuffer`, you cannot use it as a drop-in replacement.
  - The `.writeString()` functions don't support all encodings that `Buffer` does, only `utf8`, `utf-8`, `ascii`, `base64`, `hex` and `binary` are supported.
 This is because the module relies on [TextEncoder](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder) to perform the encoding, which only supports utf8.
 Given that `base64`, `hex` and `binary` are so common, they have been implemented manually.
 If you need support for other encodings, like `utf-16le`, then you still need to work with Node's native Buffer, which kind of defeats the purpose of this module.
 On the upside, the `.readString()` methods support all encodings that [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API/Encodings) supports, which is a lot more than what Node's Buffer does.
  - Adds a bunch of new methods like `.toArrayBuffer()`, `.toUint8Array()`, `.readUint8Array()`, `.writeUint8Array()` that are meant to replace their buffer equivalents.
  - If you're working in Node.js - meaning the `Buffer` global is available - then you can still use the buffer methods (`.toBuffer()`, `.readBuffer()`, `writeBuffer()` etc.).
 However, doing so kind of defeats the purpose of the module, but it may help for incrementally [migrating away from Node.js buffer](https://sindresorhus.com/blog/goodbye-nodejs-buffer): just keep using `.toBuffer()` where the calling code actually needs a Node.js buffer, and use `.toUint8Array()` or `.toArrayBuffer()` where already possible.